Dynamical Masses and Ages of Sirius-like Systems: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

+We thank the anonymous referee for their thoughtful comments.
 This research has made use of the SIMBAD database \citep{Wenger_2000}, operated at CDS, Strasbourg, France.
 This research has made use of the SVO Filter Profile Service \citep{SVO_2020} supported by the Spanish MINECO through grant AYA2017-84089.
 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
+This research has made use of the Keck Observatory Archive (KOA), which is operated by the W. M. Keck Observatory and the NASA Exoplanet Science Institute (NExScI), under contract with the National Aeronautics and Space Administration.
+This research has made use of observations made with the NASA/ESA Hubble Space Telescope, and obtained from the Hubble Legacy Archive, which is a collaboration between the Space Telescope Science Institute (STScI/NASA), the Space Telescope European Coordinating Facility (ST-ECF/ESA) and the Canadian Astronomy Data Centre (CADC/NRC/CSA).